florianstancioiu/product-list-with-cart/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Official Vue Tutorial](https://vuejs.org/tutorial/#step-1) - This helped me get started with the Vue 3 composition API
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [The picture Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/picture) - This helped me to understand how to use the `<picture />` element

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [Static vs Dynamic props](https://vuejs.org/guide/components/props.html#static-vs-dynamic-props) - This helped me remind how to use dynamic props in Vue
+- [Fetching Data - Vue example](https://vuejs.org/examples/#fetching-data) - This showed me how to fetch data with Vue's Composition API

 ## Author